feijaouk/antoniocloud.com/docs/_posts/2019/2019-11-21-raspberry-pi-as-a-router-nat.md

 ---
 categories:
     - Linux
-    - Raspberry PI
+    - Raspberry Pi
     - Networking
 tags:
-    - Linux
+    - linux
-    - Raspberry PI
+    - raspberry pi
-    - Networking
+    - networking
 ---

 Transform to run as a router and NAT device